Royal Ontario Museum incorporates a unique mix of galleries to present art, archaeological objects and scientific specimens. ... More

 Royal Ontario Museum

 Royal Ontario Museum incorporates a unique mix of galleries to present art, archaeological objects and scientific specimens.
 The museum, which sees more than a million visitors annually, houses a collection of over six million objects on three floors.
-Enjoy unraveling the mysteries of the Egyptian mummies, watch and hear an active beehive, and view inspiring artwork from many different countries.
+This is the only place in Toronto where you can enjoy unraveling the mysteries of the Egyptian mummies, watch and hear an active beehive, and view inspiring artwork from many different countries.
+On leaving this museum, you will take along unique experiences.

 Now that the galleries are open after the huge renovation, this museum is a gem.
 The dinosaur gallery is especially amazing, and the Egyptian artifacts are very nicely displayed.
 Many cultures represented and I assume that negative reviews were written during the long construction period.
 A must visit!